 The genus Tulipa, also known as Tulips, has had a fascinating history.
 Although closely associated with Holland, tulips were first cultivated in Turkey.
 The name "tulip" is believed to be derived from the Turkish word for turbans, "tulbend," because of their resemblance.
-They gained popularity in Europe in the 17th century, peaking in 1636-1637 with "Tulipmania," a period when the price of tulips bulbs was higher than the price of a house.
+They gained popularity in Europe in the 17th century, peaking in 1636-1637 with "Tulipmania," a period when the price of tulip bulbs was higher than the price of a house.
 Thankfully the price has adjusted, and we can all enjoy the bulbs now.

 Tulips are perennial, spring-blooming bulbous plants, although they are short-lived in many areas.
 There are 15 divisions of tulips based on flower shape and time of bloom.
 The broad, strappy leaves have a waxy coating that gives them a blue-green color.
 There are usually 2-6 leaves per plant.
 Flowers are usually cup-shaped, with three petals and three sepals, although a few varieties are more star-shaped.
 They have been hybridized in just about every color but blue.
 The base of the flower is often a darker color.
-Most tulips have one flower per stem, but there are some multi-flowered varieties.
+Most tulips have one flower per stem, but some are multi-flowered varieties.

 Light: Full sun to partial shade.
 Too much shade will diminish blooming.

 Hardiness Zones: Hardiness Zone USDA Hardiness Zones 4 – 6.
-A few can survive in Zones 7 and 8, but most need a cold winter to bloom successive years.
-Tulips can be temperamental about weather and water.
+A few can survive in Zones 7 and 8, but most need a cold winter to bloom in successive years.
+Tulips can be temperamental to weather and water.
 Sometimes it's easier to grow them as annuals, planting a new batch every fall.

 Water: If it doesn't rain, water weekly until the ground freezes.